samarthlamba/DukeHackathon2020/README.md

 People who are visually impaired face numerous challenges and inequalities including:
 - Navigating environments.
 - Recognizing and interacting with people and objects.
-- Facing a world not desgined for their particular needs in mind.
+- Facing a world not designed for their particular needs in mind.

 Existing solutions those who are visually impaired rely on include:
 - Canes